 What is electricity aggregation?

 On August 10, 2009, Governor Quinn signed into law Public Act 096-0176, which allows municipalities to arrange for the provision of electricity to residential and small commercial retail customers by alternative electric suppliers (i.e. suppliers other than ComEd).
-Under the new law, the Village of Lake Villa may seek bids for the provision of aggregate electricity supply services to these customers, in hopes that the selected rate will be lower than the standard rate offered by ComEd.
+Under the new law, the Village and Township of Lake Villa may seek bids for the provision of aggregate electricity supply services to these customers, in hopes that the selected rate will be lower than the standard rate offered by ComEd.

 Who is eligible to participate?

-Eligible residential requirements: All residents located in the Village of Lake Villa that are currently receiving electricity supply service from ComEd are eligible to participate, with the Opt-In exceptions noted below.
+Eligible residential requirements: All residents located in the Village and Township of Lake Villa that are currently receiving electricity supply service from ComEd are eligible to participate, with the Opt-In exceptions noted below.
 Eligible residents are automatically enrolled unless they choose to Opt-Out.

-Eligible business requirements: All small businesses located in the Village of Lake Villa that are currently receiving electricity supply service from ComEd, with an annual usage of 15,000 kWh or less are eligible to participate, with the Opt-In exceptions noted below.
+Eligible business requirements: All small businesses located in the Village and Township of Lake Villa that are currently receiving electricity supply service from ComEd, with an annual usage of 15,000 kWh or less are eligible to participate, with the Opt-In exceptions noted below.
 Eligible residents are automatically enrolled unless they choose to Opt-Out.

 - ComEd’s Hourly Rate